Chilly5167/MsPaintFlagBot/README.md

 The reddit account for the bot is u/thelegend3l

-It is hosted on [pythonanywhere.com](https://www.pythonanywhere.com "pythonanywhere.com") and is set to run once daily.
+It used to be hosted on [pythonanywhere.com](https://www.pythonanywhere.com "pythonanywhere.com") and was set to run once daily.

+Now it is automated with crontab to run once an hour on a raspberry pi zero W.

 When it runs it checks the 5 newest posts in the subreddit and if any of the posts have not been saved then it comments the current post number.